MrBrunotte/worldofshape/README.md

 *Git must be installed onto your computer.
 Instructions for installing Git can be found here.

-**Heroku CLI must be installed in order to deploy to Heroku using these instructions.
+**Heroku CLI must be installed to deploy to Heroku using these instructions.
 Please follow the instructions here to download and install Heroku CLI.

 1. Login to [Heroku](https://id.heroku.com/login)
 2. Select _New > Create New App_ and fill out the details required then hit _Create App_.
 3. Select _Settings > Reveal Config Vars_.
 Enter the following environment variables:
-    1. DATABASE_URL: the url is automaically set when you add the _add on_ from the _Overview_ tab in the Heroku dashboard.
+    1. DATABASE_URL: the URL is automatically set when you add the _add on_ from the _Overview_ tab in the Heroku dashboard.
-    2. PORT: 5000
+    2. PORT: 8000
     3. SECRET_KEY: The generated key
-    4. STRIPE_PUBLISHABLE: From your env. file
+    4. STRIPE_PUBLISHABLE: From your env.py file
-    5. STRIPE_SECRET: From your env. file
+    5. STRIPE_SECRET: From your env.py file
+    6. EMAIL_USER: Your Gmail username
+    7. EMAIL_PASS: Your Gmail password
+    8. Set: DISABLE_COLLECTSTATIC = 1
+    9. Set: HOSTNAME = “name of app”
- 1. Download the code from the Github repository [here](https://github.com/MrBrunotte/foodictionary).
+ 1. Download the code from the GitHub repository [here](https://github.com/MrBrunotte/foodictionary).
 4. Click on _Clone_ or _download then Download ZIP_.
 This will download the code into a ZIP folder locally on your computer.
 5. Uncompress the ZIP folder.
 6. Open up a terminal or cmd prompt and login into Heroku CLI.